-51 countries of the United Nations Economic Commission for Europe (UNECE) are parties to the convention for cooperation and measures to limit and gradually reduce air pollution, this including EU Member States, Canada, the United States and several Central Asian countries.
+51 countries of the United Nations Economic Commission for Europe (UNECE) are parties to the convention for cooperation and measures to limit and gradually reduce air pollution.
+This includes EU Member States, Canada, United States and several Central Asian countries.